 If you haven't yet met all the IELTS or equivalent test requirements, you're encouraged to discuss your entry to this programme with the Programme Administrator, Cynthia D'Souza.

-Students teaching in Auckland during their studies must gain approval from their teaching institution to use their own class for the Reflective Practice Project paper.
-Students not teaching during the programme will be assisted to set up some teaching in order to complete the paper.
+Students teaching in Auckland during their studies must gain approval from their teaching institution to use their own class for the Reflective Practice Project course.
+Students not teaching during the programme will be assisted to set up some teaching in order to complete the course.

-All papers include some blended learning; this can range from readings and the handbook posted online, to online tutorials and discussions.
+All courses include some blended learning; this can range from readings and the handbook posted online, to online tutorials and discussions.

-You should discuss your intended study sequence with the programme leader before enrolling in papers.
+You should discuss your intended study sequence with the programme leader before enrolling in courses.

 Graduates will be well-prepared to advance their career in language teaching positions nationally and internationally in: